 Healthy Aging, fall prevention, injury prevention, everyday athlete

-In addition, walking provides a flexible routine which we can increase or decrease depending on ability.
-We can vary the route, distance, incline and multiple other variables for those who like variety or require more or less intensity.
+In addition, walking provides a flexible routine in which we can increase or decrease depending on ability.
+We can vary the route, distance, incline, and multiple other variables for those who like variety or require more or less intensity.

 Walking or hiking also serves as a social event.
 Lower intensity generally means we can still chat with friends while getting our steps.
 Combining social engagement with physical activity increases commitment and accountability.

 When working with people coming from a completely sedentary background walks or daily hikes are a favorite recommendation.

 4-5 days weekly 30-45 minutes serves as a good first goal.